 By Sarah Young

-Sarah Young is a member of the Glebe Community Association’s Environment Committee and leads its subcommittee on single-use plastics.
+Sarah Young is chair of the Glebe Community Association’s Zero Waste Committee.